jgwhite/jgwhite.github.io/_posts/2013-04-29-ember-without-data.md

 **This post is a work-in-progress, [comments are welcome][0].**

+---

+## Disclaimer

 This post assumes an entry-level familiarity with Ember and its conventions.
-If you’ve yet to use Ember, there are a [few][1] [other][2] [articles][3] worth reading first.
-If you’re already familiar with, Ember and Ember-Data and the conversation surrounding both, then this will probably be old news.
+If you’ve yet to use Ember there are a [few][1] [other][2] [articles][3] worth reading first.

+If you’re already familiar with Ember, Ember-Data and the conversation surrounding both, then all this will probably be old news.

 Otherwise, read on…

+---

 Ember has crystalised into v1 maturity.
 Ember-Data, however, is not yet production-ready and has become a [point of contention][4] within